DRNadler/MMC5983MA_CompassTest/README.md

 Either I'm doing something wrong (hardly ever happens), or the MMC5983MA is not working properly!
 I'd be delighted if anyone can report success with the MMC5983MA and show me where I've made a mistake!

+I've had problems getting sensible readings from this compass which seems to fail a basic sanity test.

 Rotating the MMC5983MA at a fixed point in space, it's measuring different field magnitudes;
 the magnitude should be constant.
 Note magnitude is sqrt(X^2+Y^2+Z^2), and reported values range from 131% down to 76% of the expected local field strength for my location (from WMM World Magnetic Model).